mainmatter/playbook/project-flow/full-service/README.md

   solution that it provides
 - a low-fidelity diagram showing steps in the user story, the involved UI elements and transitions between steps
-- building blocks of each user story, explicitly marked as essential or non-essential along with potential edge cases
+- non-essential fragments of each user story along with identified edge cases

 For the first increment of the application, we will prepare a high-fidelity prototype for one user story in order to define the application's visual